 Nice and “green” looking product tags do not always reveal the full truth as many products out there claim to be natural or green.
 Some do have natural ingredients but also contain useless “fillers” or potentially harmful ingredients too.
 This is what “greenwashing” is about.
 And unfortunately this means that reading the list of ingredients is unavoidable.
 The clean beauty market is not regulated up to now but cosmetic products require an ingredient list by law (so called INCI = International Nomenclature of Cosmetic Ingredients).
 The ingredients have to be stated in descending order by weight, meaning what is mostly contained is on top of the list.

 A good start is also to look out for the “dirty dozen” of cosmetic ingredients.
 But there are more like e.g. Oxybenzone that is common in chemical sunscreens and has been linked to potential health and environmental damages.
-So when in doubt, get the help from apps like codecheck or thinkdirty.
-They are extremely helpful in checking specific products or ingredients.
 Another option is to turn to a professional for advice or to shop at specific stores that will do the job for you.
 By not only ruling out potentially harmful ingredients but by also selecting clean beauty products with ingredients that are most beneficial for the skin.